‘Dancing With the Stars: The Next Pro’: What to Know About the Spinoff Series

 Who will judge Dancing With the Stars: The Next Pro?

-Mark Ballas, a longtime pro on Dancing With the Stars, is reportedly being eyed to judge alongside his mother, Shirley Ballas.
+Mark Ballas, a longtime pro on Dancing With the Stars, is judging alongside his mother, Shirley Ballas.
 Shirley has coached Mark, Derek, and Julianne Hough, and more over the years and is currently the head judge on Strictly Come Dancing in the U.K.

 Who are the Dancing With the Stars: The Next Pro contestants?

 A list of cast members has not been confirmed yet.
-It’s also not clear how many participants will be competing for their spot as a DWTS pro.
+There will be 12 hopefuls competing for the prize.

 The contestants and more specific information about the show’s format will be revealed at a later date.